MALBECC/lio/README.md

 Running cpu test...
 cpu integration-test:  0
 ```
+The `0` after each test means that the test ran without errors.

   9. To run the simulations using the functionals from libxc you'll have to add the following variables in the `*****.in` files:
 ```
 file: agua.in